Dropkick Murphys: Going Out in Style and Signed and Sealed in Blood (2011–2015)

+11 Short Stories of Pain & Glory (2017–2019)

-After announcing its release in November 2016, the band released their ninth studio album 11 Short Stories of Pain & Glory on January 6, 2017.
+The band released their ninth studio album 11 Short Stories of Pain & Glory on January 6, 2017.
 The album was preceded by the singles "Blood", "You'll Never Walk Alone" and "Paying My Way".
-The album's release was followed by promotional dates and a tour that concluded in March 2017 with the band's annual St. Patrick's Day shows in Boston.
-A more extensive world-tour followed which included the "From Boston to Berkeley Tour" with Rancid from late July to late August 2017 in North America in which both bands co-headlined and shared the stage at the end of the show.

-In a June 2017 interview, drummer Matt Kelly said that the band hoped to put the finishing touches on the follow-up to 11 Short Stories of Pain & Glory following their summer tour with Rancid and they hoped to release the album, their tenth, in 2018.
+A fourth and final single, "Until the Next Time", was released in June 2017.
+From July to late August 2017, the band embarked the "From Boston to Berkeley Tour", a co-headlining tour with Rancid, in North America.

-In 2018, Ken Casey was involved in a motorcycle accident and suffered severe damage to a vertebral disc which required surgery in May 2018 and caused him to lose feeling in his fingers and has forced him to be unable to play the bass.
-The band was unsure if Casey would be able to begin their 2018 summer tour due to the injury.
-However, Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass and has remained since.
-During a St. Patrick's Day show at the House of Blues on March 17, 2019, Casey attempted to defend fans that were being attacked by another concert-goer.
+In May 2018, Ken Casey was involved in an accident on a building site and suffered severe damage to one of his vertebral disc which required surgery.
+The injury caused him to lose feeling in his fingers which forced him to be unable to play the bass during the band's shows until he fully healed.
+Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass at the band's live shows and has since become the band's official bassist however Casey plays bass only in studio.

+During a St. Patrick's Day show at the House of Blues on March 17, 2019, Casey attempted to defend fans which were being attacked by another concert-goer.
 He was hit in the head by a beer can, causing blood to appear on his face, though he stayed on stage and finished the concert while the involved fan was escorted from the building.

-On January 21, 2020, the band announced that they would release two new songs, "Smash Shit Up" and "The Bonny" on 12" and for digital download on January 31, 2020.
-Ken Casey said that the band's next album would be out in August or September 2020 and that they will be releasing a series of songs up to that point.